vmol/grunt-css-injector/README.md

 # grunt-css-injector

-> Injects css from files in the selected tag
+> Injects the css code from the selected files into the first style tag of the destination file.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`